iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 Thus we can build Scheme programs dynamically by using quote to build lists, and then calling eval on these lists.
 When you say reference to Lisp as the "programmable programming language", this is what is meant.
+(CITE)

 That was a whirlwind tour, but now we are ready for macros!